Peace Light of Bethlehem returning to Ellwood City

 The little light began its journey at the Eternal Flame from the Nativity Grotto in Bethlehem where Jesus was born.
 These oil lamps have reportedly burned for more than 1,000 years.

-The flame's journey begins when a child from Upper Austria gets the light from the grotto in Bethelehem.
-The light is carried in two blast-proof miners lamps on an Austrian Airlines jet from Tel Aviv, Israei, to Vienna, Austria, where it is distributed at a service of dedication to delegations from across Europe, who take it back with a message of peace to their own countries.
-Austrian Airlines then flies the miners lamps containing it to New York City, where it is then distributed across the continent.
+The flame's journey begins when a child from Upper Austria gets the light from the grotto in Bethlehem.
+The light is carried in two blast-proof miners lamps on an Austrian Airlines jet from Tel Aviv, Israel, to Vienna, Austria, where it is distributed at a service of dedication to delegations from across Europe, who take it back with a message of peace to their own countries.
+Austrian Airlines then flies the miners lamps to New York City, where it is then distributed across the continent.